About

 A LITTLE BIT ABOUT JOSH

-Josh is an advisor, author, and consultant with over 20 years of experience partnering with innovative people toward goal-minded results.
-He has worked with a variety of ministries through the years, engaging people toward thoughtful and integrated perspectives as they engage others in community.
-He is currently making an impact in the lives of others through his company 24|15.
+Josh is an advisor, author, and speaker with over 25 years of experience partnering with innovative people toward goal-minded results.
+He has worked with a variety of individuals, organizations, and ministries over the years, encouraging them to adopt thoughtful and integrated perspectives as they engage others in community.
+He is currently making an impact in the lives of others through 24|15.

 Recent Posts